Use Aurora HDR for free for 14 days.

 Sumopaint is another web-based GIMP alternative you can use for getting creative for free.
 It might not be the best option for complex projects, but it has all the essentials.
 Since Sumopaint is an online tool, you don’t need to worry about operating system compatibility, which is probably the coolest thing about online editors.

 PhotoLine is a versatile image editor for macOS and Windows that may be what you need if you’re looking for a decent GIMP alternative.
 It brings support for both raster and vector graphics, which is pretty awesome.
-The interface looks a bit old-fashioned, but the toolbars are arranged in a way similar to most editors.
+The interface of this editing software looks a bit old-fashioned, but the toolbars are arranged in a way similar to most editors.

 Unlike GIMP, PhotoLine can’t boast a plethora of fancy features.
 However, it supports layers, grouping, and blending modes, as well as RGB, CMYK, and Lab color models.
 The app is packed with a decent selection of tools, including for liquifying, zooming, cropping, painting, selecting, erasing, and touching up.
 It has pretty much everything you need for basic image editing, including dozens of effects and filters.
 You can try PhotoLine free for 30 days.
 However, you’ll have to pay to use it after the trial period.